 ISO 27001 is explicit in requiring that a risk management process be used to review and confirm security controls in light of regulatory, legal and contractual obligations.

-7 steps to effective ISO 27001 risk management
+How to conduct an ISO 27001 risk assessment

 Conducting a risk assessment can be daunting, but we have simplified the process into seven steps: